aurajs/website/source/index.md

 ---
 title: Aura
-subtitle: A framework-agnostic architecture for decoupled reusable components.
+subtitle: A framework-agnostic, extensible architecture for decoupled and reusable components.
 markdown_navigation: true
 ---